Pipe Installation in District Heating

 Table of Contents

-Pipe installation including civil works accounts for 50 to 60% of the total cost of a thermal network, with direct burial in an open trench (typical depth 0.80 to 1.20 m) being the standard method.
-For crossings under roads, railways, and watercourses, trenchless methods such as horizontal directional drilling (HDD, up to approx. 150 m) or pipe jacking are used.
-The quality of construction execution — particularly welding, joint assembly, and trench backfilling — determines the service life of the network over decades, making economic and technical planning inseparable.
+Pipe installation including civil works accounts for 50 to 60% of the total cost of a thermal network.
+The standard method is direct burial in an open trench, at a typical depth of 0.80 to 1.20 m.
+For crossings under roads, railways and watercourses, trenchless methods such as horizontal directional drilling (HDD, up to approx. 150 m) or pipe jacking take over.
+The quality of the work on site, above all welding, joint assembly and trench backfilling, decides the service life of the network over decades, which is why economic and technical planning cannot be separated.

 Installation Methods